 by Diana Arundell university qualified Naturopath and Nutritionist

 Diana Arundell is a university-qualified naturopath and consults from her Avoca Naturopath clinic.
 She has a special interest in fertility and pregnancy health, digestive health, immune function and family wellness programs.
 She was a nutrition lecturer at Macquarie University for 10 years, and is an accredited Journey Practitioner.
-For further information please contact Diana Arundell at Avoca Naturopath on 0410 465 900.
+For further information or to make an appointment please contact Diana Arundell at Avoca Naturopath on 0410 465 900.